szbela87/insect_wingbeat_classification_fno/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Citations
+If you use this repository or the methods described here in your research, please cite the following paper:

 ```
 @article{SZEKERES2025103055,
 title = {Applying Fourier Neural Operator to insect wingbeat sound classification: Introducing CF-ResNet-1D},